MLZ is a cooperation between:

 • Mixed site occupations with elements of similar electron shells

-• Temperature and pressure dependent studies on atomic or magnetic phase transitions
+• Temperature and pressure-dependent studies on atomic or magnetic phase transitions

 • Studies on order-/disorder phenomena, e.g. H locations and bonds

-• highly absorbing compounds, e.g. with RE elements using short wavelengths
+• Highly absorbing compounds, e.g. with RE elements using short wavelengths

-• Magnetic ordering in all facettes
+• Magnetic ordering in all facets

 • Sample characterisation by profile analysis (mosaicity, twinning)